Links and embedded content help insure that information on the unh.edu websites is accurate, reliable, informative and easy to find.

 UNH.edu websites are maintained by members of the University community acting as official representatives of the University of New Hampshire.
 Editors are responsible for creating links and embedded content as described in this standard.
 In addition, editors should review links on their websites at least twice a year to ensure that all links and embedded content are still active and available.
 Finally, editors are responsible for complying with all relevant laws and university policies.

-UNH AT reserves the right to remove any linked content that it considers to violate this standard any other UNH policies.
+Although UNH AT does not monitor or regularly review site content, it reserves the right to remove at any time any content that it considers to violate this standard or any other UNH policies.

-Reports regarding inappropriate content may be sent to UNH AT.
+Reports regarding inappropriate content may be sent to UNH WMD.